buzzqw/TUS/OBSS/markdown-separati/en/35-treasures.md

 > Treasure is any movable thing of value, hidden or buried, of which no one can prove to be the owner.
 (Italian Civil Code)

-As a Narrator, take advantage of the knowledge that an elderly elven wizard might have, to involve the characters in adventures to recover rare ingredients, legendary spells, mythical objects... and learn such an ancient and different culture.
+As a Game Master, take advantage of the knowledge that an elderly elven wizard might have, to involve the characters in adventures to recover rare ingredients, legendary spells, mythical objects... and learn such an ancient and different culture.

 Also use the mythical objects of Earth culture; surely a Patron had fun creating them only to get bored with them a moment later and throw them into the bowels of some cave.